 How to be Phishing Aware

-Phishing is a process where a cyber criminal will attempt to steal your password by inviting you to login to a fake page.
+Phishing is what it’s called when a criminal attempts to take your login credentials by encouraging you to type them into a fake login page.
 The cyber criminal can then use your information to login to the software under your name.
 The fake login page is likely to be sent to you as a hyperlink in a “phishing” email.

 1. How do you recognise a Phishing email?